spindle-studios/react-spindle/README.md

+> [!IMPORTANT]
+> This package is built for personal use, whilst it's available publicly its primary goal is to combine some personal project code into one repository for reusability purposes.
+If there's any issues please bare with me.

-## 👋🏽 About
+### 👋🏽 About

 `react-otio` provides a collection of React components and hooks styled with Tailwind.
-Inspired by shadcn, these components help you rapidly build consistent and accessible interfaces.

-#### Features

-- **Tailwind & Radix UI Primitives**: Combines the power of Tailwind with Radix UI.
-- **Hooks & Components**: Flexible React hooks and prebuilt components out-of-the-box.
-- **Design Principles from shadcn**: Consistent, accessible, and themable components.
+Initially a clone of [Shadcn](https://github.com/shadcn-ui/ui), but changed a little over time with slightly different functionalties and an addition of common hooks.

-## 🔗 Peer Dependencies
+### 🔗 Peer Dependencies

 Make sure these are installed in your project: